AWegnerGitHub/awegnergithub.github.io-content/2019_07_09_travis_ci_tutorial.md

 mic.
 Sound *within* a lesson is also inconsistent.
 In one lesson - Lesson 13 "Build Stages" - it went from quiet to loud and back multiple times.

 Testing of the course material was inconsistent.
-The instructor recording their videos an hour after they had done it the first time, in some cases.
+The instructor was recording their videos an hour after they had done it the first time, in some cases.
 This short time between doing it the first time and recording it for the tutorial is seen in how the instructor handles unexpected delays and failing builds.